lelia/openssf-scorecard-monitor/README.md

 - Easy to patch the scoring as the reports includes a direct link to [StepSecurity](https://app.stepsecurity.io)
 - Easy way to visualize the scorecard results with [The Scorecard Visualizer](https://kooltheba.github.io/openssf-scorecard-api-visualizer/#/projects/github.com/nodejs/node) or [deps.dev](https://deps.dev/project/github/nodejs%2Fnode)
 - Cutting-edge feature that effortlessly compares OpenSSF scorecards between previous and current commits with [The Scorecard Visualizer Comparator](https://kooltheba.github.io/openssf-scorecard-api-visualizer/#/projects/github.com/nodejs/node/compare/39a08ee8b8d3818677eb823cb566f36b1b1c4671/19fa9f1bc47b0666be0747583bea8cb3d8ad5eb1)
-- Discovery mode: list all the repos in one or many organizations that are tracked in the OpenSSF Scorecard
+- Discovery mode: list all the repos in one or many organizations that are already being tracked with [OpenSSF Scorecard](https://github.com/ossf/scorecard)
-- Reporting in Markdown with essential information (hash, date, score) and comparative against the prior score.
+- Reporting in Markdown with essential information (hash, date, score) and comparative against the prior score
-- Self-hosted: The reporting data is stored in json format (including previous records) in the repo itself.
+- Self-hosted: The reporting data is stored in JSON format (including previous records) in the repo itself
-- Generate an issue (assignation, labels..) with the last changes in the scores, including links to the full report.
+- Generate an issue (assignation, labels..) with the last changes in the scores, including links to the full report
+- Automatically create a pull request for repositories that have branch protection enabled
-- Easy to exclude/include new repositories in the scope from any github organization
+- Easy to exclude/include new repositories in the scope from any GitHub organization
 - Extend the markdown template with you own content by using tags
-- Easy to modify the files and ensure the integrity with Json Schemas
+- Easy to modify the files and ensure the integrity with JSON Schemas
 - The report data is exported as an output and can be used in the pipeline
 - Great test coverage (in progress)